 NOTE: Provision and storage of the information in the USIM when "SUCI calculation is to be performed by the USIM" (i.e. Service n°124 and Service n°125 are "available") is out of the scope of the specification.

-Editor's Note: It is FFS to specify if SUPI Type shall be available in the USIM

 The SUCI is designed for one-time use, however, the freshness and randomness of SUCI returned upon each call of the command depends on the protection scheme configured.
 There is the special case where the protection scheme used is null-scheme, in such case SUCI contains the non concealed SUPI.